These four Sales Enablement trends present a glimpse into the future of your organization.

 Analysts estimate that 70-80 percent of the average company’s annual revenue now comes from existing customers.
 And our research shows that if you use the same selling strategy, message, and skills to sell to an existing customer that you use when you acquire a new logo, you decrease the likelihood of retaining or expanding with that customer.

-To adapt, Sales organizations need to become situationally fluent, recognizing the difference between acquisition and expansion, and Customer Success needs to get better at selling value to existing customers.
+To adapt, Sales organizations need to become situationally fluent, recognizing the difference between acquisition and expansion, and Customer Success needs to get better at selling value proposition to existing customers.

 2. Remote Selling Replaces Face to Face